 - The ICB has qualifications for many different types of business fields.
-Including accounting, bookkeeping, financial management and entrepreneurship.
+Including accounting, bookkeeping, financial management, business management and entrepreneurship.

 - Every qualification that the Institute of Certified Bookkeepers offers consists of various modules/subjects.
 These can be studied as short courses, so that if you want to improve a certain section of the work you can.

 - The Institute of Certified Bookkeepers provide membership to those who have completed any of their courses, even the short courses.
 There are also designations that you could be awarded depending on what course you chose to study.

 The Institute of Certified Bookkeepers is based in South Africa and is recognised by FASSET as one of their QAP (Quality Assurance Partner).
 While the ICB is based in South Africa, it does have an affiliation with both the IFA (Institute of Financial Accountants) and the IAB (International Association of Bookkeepers) both of which operate from the United Kingdom.

 Benefits of an ICB education and qualification

 The course you will do provides you with all the knowledge that will help you in excell in the workplace.
 The course will also teach you essential skills to be deserving of a promotion or job in that field of work.

 How do the Institute of Certified Bookkeepers courses work

 The ICB sets up exams, and designs the ICB qualifications that they offer.
 However they don’t provide support for their own courses.
 Students who want to study an ICB course need find a college (like Skills Academy) to support them through their course.
 You can start even if you haven’t finished matric by studying the ICB’s Junior Bookkeeping Certificate.

 There are two main additional benefits of studying an ICB course.